 To access your PostgreSQL server database using pgAdmin, follow these steps:

-.
+By default, PostgreSQL might only be configured to accept connections from localhost.
 To connect remotely using pgAdmin, you'll need to adjust some configuration files.

-FileSSH into your VPS where PostgreSQL is installed.
+postgresql.conf FileSSH into your VPS where PostgreSQL is installed.

 ssh username@your_vps_ip

-file in a text editor (like nano
+Open the postgresql.conf file in a text editor (like nano or vim).

 sudo nano /etc/postgresql/14/main/postgresql.conf

-setting and change it to accept connections from any IP address:
+Look for the listen_addresses setting and change it to accept connections from any IP address:

 listen_addresses = '*'

-to allow all incoming connections, or specify a particular IP address to restrict access.Save and exit the file (in nano
+localhost.
+Change it to * to allow all incoming connections, or specify a particular IP address to restrict access.Save and exit the file (in nano, you can press CTRL + X, then Y, and then Enter).

-FileOpen the pg_hba.conf
+pg_hba.conf FileOpen the pg_hba.conf file:

 sudo nano /etc/postgresql/14/main/pg_hba.conf